 "The Great One" giving a great tip

 Emotions are a display of how you are thinking and feeling.
-A true "poker face" shows no emotion.
-A pro may feel frustration, but would never show it.
-This doesn't mean a pro has no emotion or feelings, it just means that at the table they are in a neutral and natural state and they are in control of them and will only put on display what they choose show.
+A "poker face" doesn't reveal any true emotion with regard to the hand.
+A pro may feel frustration not connecting with a flop, but doesn't show it.
+This doesn't mean a pro has no emotion or feelings.
+It just means they've learned to control what they reveal.
+At the table they either display a neutral "Poker Face" or maintain a natural state of being so as not to give off any "Tells," as to the strength of their hand.

 KJ's MID STAKES CASH GAME TIPS

 1. Be properly bankrolled for the stakes you're playing

 The big secret to winning at any game you play is to take the thing you’re playing for out of play.
 That way you can focus on technique instead of losing what you're playing for.
 In playing for money, or example, you take money out of play by being properly bankrolled for the game you're playing.
 This assures you can overcome the financial swings and losing streaks to keep you playing.

 2. Develop the courage to make the right play

 Don't let the fear of loss of money compromise proper technique.
 Replace fear with courage.
 Courage is not the absence of fear, but the ability to act in spite of fear.

 Winning and Losing are part of the game.
 Don't fear winning or losing, embrace them as part of the game and learn from it so you can make the right play.